Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/setting-up-seed.md

 The reason why we are doing this so soon is that for our Apollo Server to work with [Serverless Offline](https://github.com/dherault/serverless-offline) we need the Lambda and the other resources to be provisioned to work with GraphQL playground.

-First, sign up for an account: \[add account sign up]
+First, sign up for an account:

 ![](/uploads/1-seed.png)